pgawle/room-nr-1/README.md

 I copy it from simple project.
 I restarted GODOT.
 It worked...

 To get plugin to work.
 Copied from example project.
 Restart GODOT.

+In order to menu to work klick to "play" but "movie play"